Flax: In culture

+Lína ('flax', 'linen') and laukar ('leek') are referenced together in what is possibly a ritual formula on a 4th-century runic inscription on a knife from Fløksand, Norway.
+These plants are also connected in the 14th century Vǫlsa þáttr, which describes a heathen housewife in Norway using them to preserve and empower a horse's penis.
+While the role of the leek is likely due to its preservative and anti-bacterial properties, and association with giving life, the inclusion of the flax is less clear.
+Various explanations have been proposed, including that it is the female counterpart to the male leek or penis that are being ceremonially wed to bring fertility, or that the linen is being used to cover a holy object, due to it being seen as a pure fabric.

 Flax is an emblem of Northern Ireland and is displayed by the Northern Ireland Assembly.
 In a coronet, it appeared on the reverse of the British one-pound coin to represent Northern Ireland on coins minted in 1986, 1991, and 2014.
 Flax also represents Northern Ireland on the badge of the Supreme Court of the United Kingdom and on various logos associated with it.

 Common flax is the national flower of Belarus.

 In early versions of the Sleeping Beauty tale, such as "Sun, Moon, and Talia" by Giambattista Basile, the princess pricks her finger, not on a spindle, but on a sliver of flax, which later is sucked out by her children conceived as she sleeps.